mirumee/satchless/doc/item.rst

 .. method:: ItemRange.get_price_per_item(item, **kwargs)

-   Return a :class:`prices.Price` object representing the price of a given item.
+   Return a :class:`prices.Money` or :class:`prices.TaxedMoney` object representing the price of a given item.

    The default implementation will pass all keyword arguments to ``item.get_price()``.
 Override to implement discounts or caching.